A structure theorem for stochastic processes indexed by the discrete hypercube: Introduction

 In other words, the correlations of $\langle D_t:t\in\{1,2,3\}^n\rangle$ over combinatorial lines are essentially constant.
 This property is abstracted in the following definition which originates\footnote{The framework in \cite{FK2} is somewhat different, but the essential content of Definition \ref{defn:stasionarity_lines} is present in that work.} in the work of Furstenberg and Katznelson \cite{FK2}. \begin{defn}[Stationarity] Let $A$ be a finite set with $|A|\meg 2$, let $n$ be a positive integer, let $\eta>0$, and let $\langle D_t: t\in A^n\rangle$ be a stochastic process in a probability space~$(\Omega,\mathcal{F},\mathbb{P})$.
 We say that $\langle D_t:t\in A^n\rangle$ is \emph{$\eta$-stationary (with respect to combinatorial lines)} if for every nonempty $\Gamma\subseteq A$ and every pair $v_1, v_2$ of variable words over $A$ of length $n$ we have

-$($In particular, if $\langle D_t:t\in A^n\rangle$ is an $\eta$-stationary process, then for every pair $L_1,L_2$ of combinatorial lines of $A^n$ we have $\big|\mathbb{P}\big( \bigcap_{t\in L_1} D_t\big) - \mathbb{P}\big( \bigcap_{t\in L_2} D_t\big)\big|\!\mik\eta$.$)$ \end{defn} Besides being very natural in this context\footnote{In particular note that, without assuming stationarity, one should instead study an averaged version of Problem \ref{prob1}.}, stationarity is not a particularly restrictive condition.
-Indeed, it follows form a classical result due to Graham and Rothschild \cite{GR} that stationary processes are the building blocks of arbitrary processes.
+$($In particular, if $\langle D_t:t\in A^n\rangle$ is an $\eta$-stationary process, then for every pair $L_1,L_2$ of combinatorial lines of $A^n$ we have $\big|\mathbb{P}\big( \bigcap_{t\in L_1} D_t\big) - \mathbb{P}\big( \bigcap_{t\in L_2} D_t\big)\big|\!\mik\eta$.$)$ \end{defn} Besides being very natural in this context\footnote{In particular note that, without assuming stationarity, one should instead study the behavior of an appropriately weighted average, over all possible combinatorial lines, of the corresponding correlations of a process.}, stationarity is not a particularly restrictive condition.
+Indeed, it follows from a classical result due to Graham and Rothschild \cite{GR} that stationary processes are the building blocks of arbitrary processes.
 (See Fact \ref{f3.1} in the main text.)